DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 You can also apply for a [student loan](/funding-your-training).

-Some training programmes offer a salary, although these can be harder to find.
+Some training programmes offer a salary, although you may need transferable work experience.

 <a class="button" href="https://www.find-postgraduate-teacher-training.service.gov.uk/">Find courses near you</a>